julianpeeters/avro-scala-macro-annotations/README.md

         case class MyRecord()
 ```

 First the fields are added automatically from an Avro Schema in a file, then the methods necessary for de/serialization are generated for you, all at compile time.
+Notice that the case class cannot have a companion object nor extend any trait or class.

 ####Supported data types: